A Digital Nomad Guide to Antigua

 Another option for working space is in your hostel or private accommodation, however it is recommended to ask for internet speed before booking, as internet can be a little unreliable in Guatemala in terms of speed.

-Where to live in Antigua
+Best Places to Live in Antigua

 Guatemala is a beautiful country with a lot to offer, and choosing somewhere to stay can be challenging if it is your first time in the country.
 Guatemala has become very popular with tourists and backpackers and as a consequence some areas have become more designed to suit tourists and as a result become a little less authentic.
 There are both positives and negatives to staying in areas like this and it really is down to what you feel most comfortable with.